skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``UnusedMap`` - the 'Unused addresses' memory map page (default: 'Unused addresses')

-The title of a page defined by a :ref:`memoryMap`, :ref:`otherCode`, :ref:`page` or :ref:`pageContent` section defaults to the page ID, but can be overridden in this section.
+The title of a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section defaults to the page ID, but can be overridden in this section.

 +---------+-------------------------------------+
 | Version | Changes                             |